 |Train & Ferry Times||

-The suggested lunch stop (after 5½ km) is the Waterfront Bar & Restaurant (01983-756969) at Totland Bay, which serves bar food throughout the day.
-There are other cafés along the seafront and you could also eat in one of the tourist places at Alum Bay an hour further on.
+The suggested place to stop for lunch is Totland Bay, after 5½ km.
+The Waterfront Bar & Restaurant (01983-756969) serves bar food throughout the day, and there are other bars and cafés along the seafront (the Captain's Cabin, The Hut).
+You could also eat in one of the tourist places at Alum Bay an hour further on.

-At Freshwater Bay the options by the beach are disappointing but a short detour will take you to an excellent tearoom in the Dimbola Museum (01983-756814); last entry 4.30pm (3.30pm winter, when closed Mon).
+At Freshwater Bay the options by the beach are disappointing but a short detour will take you to an excellent tearoom in the Dimbola Museum (01983-756814; last entry 4.30pm daily summer, 3.30pm Tue-Sun winter).

 At the end of the walk there are several pubs near the ferry terminal.
 The George Hotel (01983-760331) in Quay Street has a waterfront terrace and the Bugle Coaching Inn (01983-760272) in The Square has a nice courtyard.
 Refreshments are also available on the ferry.